pulp/pulp/docs/sphinx/rest-api/content/retrieval.rst

 | :param_list:`get` query params should match the attributes of a Criteria
  object as defined in :ref:`search_criteria`.
  For example: /v2/content/units/deb/search/?field=id&field=display_name&limit=20'

+* :param:`?repos,bool,adds an extra per-unit attribute "repository_memberships" that lists IDs of repositories of which the unit is a member.`

 | :response_list:`_`

 * :response_code:`200,containing the list of content units`